Tabisch/Estyma_ha_integration/README.md

 Use your login Credentials to add the Integration. \
 You can set the language for the output by typing the following in the language field. \
-The list of languages maybe incomplete, because the backend i use may add languages over time. \
+The list of languages maybe incomplete, because the backend i use may add languages over time.
-The current list is now a few years old.

 german \
 polish \